bdproto/bdproto/README.md

 We have also collected and curated references for each data point and these are available in the [sources.bib](sources.bib) file.

+Inferred geo-coordinates for homelands, when available, come from:

+* Wichmann, S., Müller, A., & Velupillai, V. 2010.
+Homelands of the world’s language families: A quantitative approach. *Diachronica*, 27(2), 247-276.

 Preliminary studies based on BDPROTO have been presented at the following conferences:

-- Steven Moran and Eitan Grossman.
+- Grossman, Eitan.
 2021.
-Temporal bias: a new type of bias for typologists to worry about. *5th Usage-Based Linguistics Conference* (Tel Aviv, Israel, July 5-7 2021).
-[Slides](research/UBL2021.pdf).

-- Eitan Grossman.
-2021.
 Universals of phonological segment borrowing?
 Questions, evidence, methods, findings.
 Keynote address at the *43 Jahrestagung der Deutschen Gesellschaft fuer Sprachwissenschaft (DGfS).* (Freiburg, Germany, 23-26 February 2021).
 [Slides](research/DgFS_2021_Keynote-26.pdf).

-And recent paper making extensive use of BDPROTO is:

-- Steven Moran, Nicholas A. Lester and Eitan Grossman.
+- Moran, Steven and Eitan Grossman.
 2021.
+Temporal bias: a new type of bias for typologists to worry about. *5th Usage-Based Linguistics Conference* (Tel Aviv, Israel, July 5-7 2021).
+[Slides](research/UBL2021.pdf).

+Published papers making extensive use of BDPROTO include:

+- Moran, Steven, Nicholas A. Lester and Eitan Grossman.
+2021.
 Inferring recent evolutionary changes in speech sounds. *Philological Transactions of the Royal Society B* 376: 20200198. [https://doi.org/10.1098/rstb.2020.0198](https://doi.org/10.1098/rstb.2020.0198).

+- Moran, Steven, Eitan Grossman and Annemarie Verkerk.
+2020.
+Investigating diachronic trends in phonological inventories using BDPROTO.
+Language Resources and Evaluation.
+Online:  [https://link.springer.com/article/10.1007/s10579-019-09483-3](https://link.springer.com/article/10.1007/s10579-019-09483-3).